apache/nuttx/configs/sama5d3x-ek/README.txt

 ========

   I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be used to peek and poke I2C devices.
-That tool cal be enabled by setting the
+That tool can be enabled by setting the
   following:

     System Type -> SAMA5 Peripheral Support